verdaux/BookNotes/Phrases/Insults.md

 - [ ] Why don't you go to a place I can't see you and stay there?
 - [ ] Would you do me the profound courtesy of shutting the fuck up
 - [ ] There's a door.
 Please use it.
+- [ ] You brighten every room you walk out from.